kireevroi/arithtest/README.md

-# ariphtest
+# Arithtest
-Ariphmetic test
+Arithhmetic test

+## Description
+A simple problem solving trainer for console use.

+## Dependencies
 PY2EXE and DISTUTILS REQUIRED TO GET EXE FILE using py2exe

+## Changelog
-30.11.2021// Added result database.
+06.02.2021// Added result database.
 Not integrated yet.
 Comments need to be translated

 30.11.2021// Integrated result database to main.py via dbinteraction.py